Tax I 3 u

 Profit Planning And Control 2 u

-This course takes an in-depth look at the concepts and techniques of creating a firm’s financial plan.
+An in-depth look at the concepts and techniques of creating a firm’s financial plan.
 Emphasis is on analysis of costs so as to predict future patterns, forecasting of sales, production costing, cash, and other components, while stressing the need for profitability analysis and evaluation of management performance.

 Prereq: ACCOUNT 701 or consent of department